 All pupils leaving primary school will be physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport.

-Our PE curriculum follows the National guidelines for PE provision via the widest possible range of activities from Lacrosse and Hockey to Volleyball and Orienteering.
+Our PE curriculum follows the National Curriculum guidelines for PE provision via Greenacre scheme, which offers a wide range of activities from Lacrosse and Hockey to Volleyball and Orienteering.

 PE is a very important part of learning and children become more confident using gross motor skills.
 By the end of their time in Willow class, they will have good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 Children will be able to use various pieces of apparatus and sports equipment.

 We encourage and motivate all children to participate during the sessions and we offer a broad curriculum to enable all children to feel motivated and comfortable in all areas of PE.
 These including games, gymnastics, ball skills and a continuation focus on perseverance, coordination and teamwork.

 KS2 pupils will gain more experience of competitive sport both in school and outside.
 They will learn the tactical aspects of games and also have a chance to develop their teamwork skills.
 Children will have an opportunity to become leaders and coaches in lessons and within the school community at lunchtimes and playtimes.
 Our two Sports Ambassadors are selected from children in Oak class and have the responsibility for being role models within the sports environment of the school.